DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 ECS Creation:
 i.
 Create Cluster (Cluster is a container playground, where you can add tasks, services etc. Its like a template) ii.
-Make a task definition (blueprint  that tells specific containers to run, how much CPU/memory each gets) iii.
+Make a task definition (blueprint  that tells specific containers to run(can specify the container image), how much CPU/memory each gets) iii.
 Add a task or service in the created cluster, which uses the created task definition.
 Task: Run this program once
 Service: Keep this program running forever, with X copies, and restart it if it crashes